-In partnership with our schools and KDE, we will implement an early warning system that tracks individual student data: socio-economic status, school data, achievement data, college and career readiness targets, and benchmarks.
-A core component of our early warning system will be KDE's Persistence to Graduation Report.
-The early warning system dashboard will alert FSCS School Coordinators of this critical point.
-The staff will then determine the appropriate intervention and implement the best practice to offset these warning signs.
+In partnership with our schools, we will implement an early warning system with a dashboard that tracks individual student data: socio-economic status, school data, achievement data, college and career readiness targets, and benchmarks.
+The early warning system dashboard will alert School Coordinators of critical warning points.
+The staff will then determine appropriate interventions and implement best practices to offset the warning signs.

 Parent Nation: We have adopted Parent Nation mobilization practices based on the science of early brain development.
 The vision and strategy are informed by neuroscience, political science, and the lived experiences of families.
 In simple terms, the Parent Nation movement is a nonpartisan movement to motivate, educate, and engage parents with young and school-age children in ways that will help them advocate for their children's success.
 It has often been compared to the 64-year-old AARP which was similarly formed around a need to equip adults to advocate nationally for themselves and others.
-In collaboration with schools, our FSCS School Coordinators, we will implement Parent Nation to motivate, educate and engage parents.
+In collaboration with our schools, our School Coordinators, we will implement Parent Nation to motivate, educate and engage parents.